Grounding climate mitigation in land realities

 February, 2026

-How can we build the homes the world needs—without destroying habitats on our planet?
-Our paper (https://doi.org/10.1038/s44458-025-00027-1) evaluates realistic pathways to decarbonize construction materials by 2050.
+How can we build the homes the world needs without destroying habitats on our planet?
+Our paper in Communications Sustainability evaluates realistic pathways to decarbonize construction materials by 2050.
 It shows that while sustainable biomass supply is constrained for engineered bio-based products, low-carbon concrete can scale globally, offering a practical route to deliver housing and cut embodied carbon.